 The Kansas Museum of History is a great place to celebrate!
-You and your guests will experience fun, unique themes relating to Kansas' rich history.
-Choose from the following.
+You can choose five different themed parties.
+You and your guests will experience fun through unique topics relating to Kansas' rich history.
+Choose from the following parties.

 It's all about that big woolly buffalo known as the Kansas state animal.
 See the Museum's buffalo exhibit.
 Learn how bones, horns, hides, and other parts of the buffalo were used hundreds of years ago.
 Play a historic game.
 Then choose between a buffalo hunt or setting up your own tipi.